Secondary Stressors and Extreme Events and Disasters: A Systematic Review of Primary Research from 2010-2011

 Rapid and extensive changes occur in people’s lives and the worlds in which they live when they are exposed to extreme events and disasters.
 These can cause great stress to people, families and communities because of their inherent effects, such as causing short-term fear of death and exposure to traumatic events, and because of the chain of events they set in motion.
 The objective of the systematic review was to identify the nature of secondary stressors that are commonly identified in the literature, assess how they are measured, and develop a typology of these stressors that often affect people after extreme events.
 The review has established a sound understanding of secondary stressors that occur following extreme event, however more research aimed at defining secondary stressors and investigating the interactions between stressors, as well as exploring inter-relationships and pathways of interaction between secondary stressors between primary and secondary stressors, are needed.

-Adolescents, Adults, Both sexes, Child health, Children, Cyclone, Drought, Earthquake, Extreme temperatures, Fire, Flash flood/Flood, Health, Injuries (all), Landslide/mudslide, Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Protection, Storm/storm surge, Tornado, Tsunami, Volcano
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Child health, Children, Cyclone/Hurricane/Typhoon, Drought, Earthquake, Extreme temperatures, Fire, Flash flood/Flood, Health, Injuries (all), Landslide/mudslide, Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Protection, Storm/storm surge, Tornado, Tsunami, Volcano